kmcos/kmcos/doc/source/installation/installation.rst

-Installation on openSUSE 13.1 Linux
+Installation on openSUSE 13.1 Linux (Deprecated Instructions)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to use the editor GUI you will want to install python-kiwi (not KIWI) and right now you can find a recent build `here <https://build.opensuse.org/package/show/home:leopinheiro/python-kiwi>`_ .

-Installation on Mac OS X 10.10 or above
+Installation on Mac OS X 10.10 or above (Deprecated Instructions)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is more than one way to get required dependencies.
 I have tested MacPorts and worked quite well.